 Question: I'm moving interstate or overseas - what should I do?

-Answer: Please contact the office on 9284 2626 or email email@example.com to request a leave of absence form.
+Answer: Please contact the office on 9284 2626 or email email@example.com to request an Expat membership application or leave of absence form.
 This form needs to be completed and submitted to the Board of Management for review.

 Question: I would like to update my skills - where can I find out information about courses?